nesliprm/events-api/README.md

 <h2>Instructions</h2>

-<p>Continue with your previous Express API project or start with the solution of that exercise.
-You can download it below – Set up the project on your local machine by unzipping it and using <code>npm install</code> in the corresponding folder.</p>

 <p>Create a new database.
 You can use PlanetScale, or any other database provider.
 If you use PlanetScale, you might need to choose one of the following options:</p>

 <ul>